akyuzg/MotionMonitorApp/README.md

 ### Notes
 - Coroutines and Flow used with Room database and used for collecting ball coordinates
 - You can record x, y, z coordinates.
-No object used to show the movement in z-axis.
+But no object used to show the movement in z-axis.